Error Handling

 Once you have the Error ID, the next step is to decide how to respond to the error.
 You can use the CLI tool to interact with the error by adding respond to the following commands.

-• ABORT LABWARE: Abort labware related to the error and continue execution for labware whose flow is not affected.
-Affected labware will not be processed further and must be cleared from the system before execution can continue.
+ABORT LABWARE: Abort labware related to the error and continue execution for labware who’s flow is not affected by the error.
+Affected labware will not be continued and need to be cleared from the system before continuing.Labware is considered affected when it is dependent on the labware journey of labware involved in the error, for example if a labware is used alongside an errored labware.
+Task dependencies do not influence affected labware.

 linq workcell error respond --workcell-id= --error-id= --action= abort-labware